 The BRAVA Awards

-In celebration of the tenth anniversary of the opening of Bainbridge Island Museum of Art (BIMA), the museum is undertaking a new and significant biennial artistic award program.
-Titled the BRAVA Awards (BIMA Recognizes Achievement in the Visual Arts), the Awards will recognize four individual contemporary artists, craftspeople, or makers whose work demonstrates artistic merit and excellence, technical mastery, contribution to the arts landscape, and professional accomplishment in four categories.
+Bainbridge Island Museum of Art (BIMA) is proud to announce the return of its significant biennial award program, the BRAVA Awards (BIMA Recognizes Achievement in the Visual Arts).
+The awards will honor four exceptional contemporary artists, craftspeople, or makers whose work demonstrates artistic excellence, technical mastery, and meaningful contributions to the arts community.
+The awards will be presented in four categories, recognizing individual achievement and the broader impact these artists have had on the arts landscape.

 Want more info on the application and jury process?
 Click here.